davidchuyaya/Autoscaling-Paxos/README.md

 1. Buy a domain in Route53.
 Allow a day for it to be propagated in DNS.
 I followed the [instructions here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).
 We'll refer to this as `<your domain>` from now on.
 2. Request EC2 vCPU autoscaling limit to be raised from 32.
 I'm on the west coast, so I modified the [EC2 settings here](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Limits:), but you can change the region to your liking.
 You'd request an increase for `Lunning On-Demand All Standard (A, C, D, H, I, M, R, T, Z) instances`, on page 4, to at least 500.
 Allow a day for this limit increase to be approved.

-(Time estimate: 2 hours) Start an EC2 instance with plenty of compute power (I used a c5.2xlarge) to run the following scripts.
+(Time estimate: 30 minutes) Start an EC2 instance with plenty of compute power (I used a c5.2xlarge) to run the following scripts.
 Feel free to continue using `paxos-key.pem` from earlier for this instance.

 ```shell script
 sudo apt-get update